-If more than 16 teams in a Grade qualify for the finals, three playoff rounds will be held to reduce the number of teams to 16.
+If more than 16 teams in a Grade qualify for the finals, one or two rounds of playoffs will be held.
 There are four finals: Octo (16 teams), Quarter (8), Semi (4) and Grand Finals.

 Speaker eligibility is closely monitored.
 To be eligible to debate in the finals, speakers must: